fluid-project/infusion-docs/src/documents/ViewAPI.md

 perverse cases (especially on Internet Explorer) are delivered *after* the focus event which morally causes them.

-This utility uses the following strategy: on receiving a standard `blur` event on the `control`, a timer is started which waits for a short period of time (options.delay, defaults to 150ms) to discover whether the reason for the blur interaction is that either a focus or click is being serviced on a nominated set of "exclusions" (`options.exclusions`, a free hash of elements or jQueries, as accepted by `fluid.globalDismissal`).
+This utility uses the following strategy: on receiving a standard `blur` event on the `control`, a timer is started which waits for a short period of time (`options.delay`, defaults to 150ms) to discover whether the reason for the blur interaction is that either a focus or click is being serviced on a nominated set of "exclusions" (`options.exclusions`, a free hash of elements or jQueries, as accepted by `fluid.globalDismissal`).

 If no such event is received within the window, `options.handler` will be called with the argument `control`, to service whatever interaction is required of the